matt-powelldev2784/toytoystore/README.md

 ## About this project
-App built with NextJS, Sanity CMS, TypeScript, Shopify
+App built with NextJS, Sanity CMS, TypeScript and Shopify

 *  All Pages are server-side rendered using Next.js.
 *  Some client side components are used at the edge of the tree for user interactivity.